ppeetteerrs/logseq-pkm/pages/A Mathematician Plays the Stock Market.md

 file:: ![A Mathematician Plays the Stock Market](../assets/John_Allen_Paulos_-_A_Mathematician_Plays_the_Stock_Market-Basic_Books_(2003)_1674982457123_0.pdf) tags:: book, finance, stock market, biases, reading, summary

-- | Summary: An interesting book about the lessons learnt by a Mathematician after losing a bunch of money in the stock market.
+- > Summary: An interesting book about the lessons learnt by a Mathematician after losing a bunch of money in the stock market.
+Very intuitively explained some mathematical concepts behind irrational phenomenon exhibited by retail investors.
+- /quot
 - # Chapter 1: Anticipating Other's Anticipations
 	- Being Right vs Being Right About the Market #interesting
 		- Consider the game where each player is asked to come up with a number between 0-100 which is closest to 80% of the average